Ecuador: The South

 Photo credit: Jon Feenstra & Richard Hoyer

-2025 Price
+2026 Price

-Single Occupancy Supplement $860
+Single Room Supplement $860

 This tour is limited to seven participants and one WINGS leader.

-Although Ecuador is renowned for epic birding, the south stands out like a string of pearls—accessible and vastly different habitats supporting an astounding diversity of species and most of this small country’s endemics.
+Although Ecuador is renowned for epic birding, the sites of the south stand out like a string of pearls—accessible and vastly different habitats supporting an astounding diversity of species and most of this small country’s endemics.
 We’ll sample these habitats, from the paramo above treeline in the high Andes, to the rainforest of the Amazonian foothills, to the elfin forest and lush cloud forest of the southeast, to the dry thorn scrub and deciduous forest of the southwest, and to the edge of mangrove woodland along the coast.
 Each has its own specialty birds, and each is close by comfortable and often brilliantly situated accommodation.
 This tour is perfectly set up for a memorable two-and-a-half weeks of birding.

 Tour Team

-Itinerary (Click to see more)
+Daily Itinerary (Click to see more)

 Day 1: Everyone should arrive in Guayaquil by this evening for our introductory dinner.
 Night in Guayaquil.